NatWeiss/RGP/templates/cocos2d/TwoScene/README.md

   Congratulations on creating a Cocos2D JS game!

-To run your game just open the Xcode project in the proj.ios_mac directory and run.
+  Run it by opening the Xcode project in `Projects`.

-Start customizing your game by editing the js/GameScene.js file.

-You can also run the HTML5 version.
-First start the server:

-	cd MyGame
-	./run-server

-Then browse to http://localhost:8000/ to play.

-You can also run the Android version:

-	cd MyGame/proj.android
-	make && make run
+  Or, by running `Server/run` and browsing to: http://localhost:8000 Or, by running `cd Projects/android && make && make run` Ready to code?
+Start with the `Assets/GameScene.js` file.
+  Do `rapidgame prebuild` to get the latest Cocos2D JS.